Notes (Apple): macOS High Sierra

 The update to Notes released with macOS High Sierra adds tables.

+macOS Catalina

+The new Notes app in macOS Catalina lets users turn their notes into reminders.

+macOS Sonoma

+With macOS Sonoma, Notes now lets users create links between notes.

 In popular culture

-Social media users have often used the Notes application to write short notes which can then be posted as a screenshot to social media sites such as Instagram or Twitter.
+Social media users have often used the Notes application to write short notes, which can then be posted as a screenshot to social media sites such as Instagram or Twitter.

 Writers have noted that this form of communication has often been used by celebrities to make public statements, perhaps to give them an informal feel or extend beyond platform character limits, including often to post public apologies.